Perak: Post-war and independence

-Despite the Japanese surrender to the Allied forces in 1945, the Malay state had become unstable.
+The Malay states became unstable following Japan's surrender to the Allies in 1945.
 This was exacerbated by the emergence of nationalism and a popular demand for independence as the British Military Administration took over from 1945 to 1946 to maintain peace and order, before the British began introducing new administrative systems under the Malayan Union.
-The four neighbouring Malay states held by Thailand throughout the war were returned to the British.
+The four Malay states held by Thailand during the war were returned to the British.
 This was done under a proposal by the United States, offering Thailand admission to the United Nations (UN) and a substantial American aid package to support its economy after the war.
 The MPAJA, under the Communist Party of Malaya (CPM), had fought alongside the British against the Japanese, and most of its members received awards at the end of the war.
-However, party policy become radicalised under the authority of Perak-born Chin Peng, who took over the CPM administration following former leader Lai Teck's disappearance with the party funds.
+However, party policy become radicalised under the authority of Perak-born Chin Peng, who took over the CPM administration after former leader Lai Teck disappeared with party funds.

 Under Chin's authority, the MPAJA killed those they considered to have been Japanese collaborators during the war, who were mainly Malays.
 This sparked racial conflict and Malay retaliation.
-Killer squads were also dispatched by the CPM to murder European plantation owners in Perak, and Kuomintang leaders in Johor.
+Death squads were also dispatched by the CPM to murder European plantation owners in Perak, and Kuomintang leaders in Johor.
 The Malayan government's subsequent declaration of a state of emergency on 18 June 1948 marked the start of the Malayan Emergency.
-Perak and Johor became the main strongholds of the communist movement.
+Perak and Johor became the main strongholds of the communist movement, the former through native-born figureheads like Abdullah CD and Rashid Maidin.
 In the early stages their actions were not co-ordinated, and the security forces were able to counter them.
 Earlier in 1947, the head of the Perak's Criminal Investigation Department, H. J. Barnard, negotiated an arrangement with the Kuomintang-influenced OCAJA leader Leong Yew Koh.
 This resulted in most OCAJA members being absorbed into the national Special Constabulary, and fighting against the MPAJA's successor, the Malayan National Liberation Army (MNLA).